garylirocks/quickrefs/azure-devops.markdown

   - Generate a PAT (Personal Access Token) to register your hosted agent in a pool
   - You need to install the agent software on your machine, and start a daemon service to connect to the pool

+## Artifacts

+- Is in organization scope
+- Supports storing NuGet, NPM, Maven, Python and Universal packages in a single feed

+To publish an NPM package to a feed:

+ - You must first provide a Contributor access to the `Project Collection Build Service` identity in the feed's settings

+ - Use an `Npm` task

+    ```yaml
+    - task: Npm@1
+      inputs:
+        command: 'publish'
+        publishRegistry: 'useFeed'
+        publishFeed: '865b7c4e-795b-4149-8d51-fbdb16a6db21'
+    ```

 ## Tests